Tricked-dev/tricked.dev/src/content/docs/wiki/papertimeseries/advanced.md

 ---
-title: My docs
+title: Advanced stuff
-description: Learn more about my project in this docs site built with Starlight.
+description: Some advanced info about Paper Time Series
 sidebar:
   hidden: false
 head: []
 ---

-# Advanced stuff

 - this plugin changes the global java time to UTC
 - the time is in ticks!